This post contains affiliate links. Read the full disclosure here.

 To get to Animal Kingdom we decided to take our first ride on the Skyliner (which was so peaceful!) to check out the Riviera Resort a bit.
 Then we took a bus from Riviera to Animal Kingdom.

 First stop in Animal Kingdom: Expedition Everest.
-We both tried to do single rider, but time ran out for me to get on before we had to head to our Na’vi River Journey Lightning Lane (basically no wait).
+Gerrit and I both tried to do single rider, but time ran out for me to get on before we had to head to our Na’vi River Journey Lightning Lane (basically no wait).

 Then we had Individual Lightning Lanes for Flight of Passage (we had purchased them that morning).
 Since our kiddo didn’t want to go on it, we went separately.
 My wait took about 5 minutes because they needed a single rider.
 But Gerrit’s took a little longer…probably closer to 20+ minutes for him to get in the pre-show.